 Early History of the Huffy family

 This web page shows only a small excerpt of our Huffy research.
-Another 135 words (10 lines of text) covering the years 1651, 1743, 1699, 1717, 1681 and 1687 are included under the topic Early Huffy History in all our PDF Extended History products and printed products wherever possible.
+Another 110 words (8 lines of text) covering the years 1564, 1618, 1660, 1651, 1743, 1699, 1717, 1681, 1687 and 1651 are included under the topic Early Huffy History in all our PDF Extended History products and printed products wherever possible.

 Huffy Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Huffy have been found, including Hough, Huff, Houfe, Hoff, Hoffe and others.

 Early Notables of the Huffy family (pre 1700)

-Another 35 words (2 lines of text) are included under the topic Early Huffy Notables in all our PDF Extended History products and printed products wherever possible.
+Another 43 words (3 lines of text) are included under the topic Early Huffy Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Huffy family to Ireland

 Some of the Huffy family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.